joinednode/joinednode-blog/_posts/2015-09-22-welcome-to-joined-node.md

 3. **Multi Tenant Sandbox** Allow your customers to extend your product using Node.js code instead of creating your own DSL.

+4. **Microservices For The Win** Each node.js task serves a singular purpose, giving you true microservices hosting.

 With Joined Node as your microservices provider and Flybase as your real-time backend, you have a winning combination that can't be beat